lidofinance/gate-seals/README.md

 If an emergency arises, the sealing committee simply calls the seal function and puts the contracts on pause for the set duration.

 While GateSeals provide a quick and easy way to safeguard the protocol from unexpected situations, it is undesireable for a decentralized protocol to rely on a multisig in any capacity.
 This is why GateSeals are only a temporary solution and, thus, implement a kind of "inconvenience bomb" in that each GateSeal has a limited lifespan and must be set up anew once expired.
 This encourages the protocol to come with a sustainable long-term solution sooner rather than later.

+## How are GateSeals created?

+GateSeals are created using the GateSealFactory.
+The factory uses the blueprint pattern whereby new GateSeals are deployed using the initcode (blueprint) stored onchain.
+The blueprint is essentially a broken GateSeal that can only be used to create new GateSeals.

+While Vyper offers ways to create new contracts, we opted to use the blueprint pattern because it creates a fully autonomous contract without any dependencies.
+Unlike other contract-creating functions, [`create_from_blueprint`](https://docs.vyperlang.org/en/stable/built-in-functions.html#chain-interaction) invokes the constructor of the contract, thus, helping avoid the initilization shenanigans.

+The blueprint follows the [EIP-5202](https://eips.ethereum.org/EIPS/eip-5202) format, which includes a header that makes the contract uncallable and specifies the version.

 ## Contributing